dangermike/find_names/README.md

 In the example, `Bengay` was found as both a miscellaneous entity (MISC) and a person (PER).
 As noted above, the names are normalized for grouping, which means that there can be multiple representations of any name.
 The first one is chosen as it appears in the text.
 That means that it may start with a smart quote or other special character.

 `Bengay` was also found at multiple locations in the text, in chapter 10, paragraph 66 as well as in chapter 17, paragraph 36.

+For machine processing, yaml and json are available as well.

 ### types